kywoj/kywoj.github.io/_pages/resume.md

 Desai, M., Niu, S., Tambala, H., **Wojciechowski, K.**, & Xu, Y. (2019, Apr.).
 CUTgroup Detroit: Testing the Detroit Assistant tool.
 Presented at the UMSI Student Exposition in Ann Arbor, MI.

-Jessamy, C., Nash, D., O'Sullivan, K., & **Wojciechowski, K.** & Wong, N. (2019, Apr.).
+Jessamy, C., Nash, D., O'Sullivan, K., & **Wojciechowski, K.** (2019, Apr.).
 Expectant: A mobile app that helps you tell your pregnancy story.
 Presented at the UMSI Student Exposition in Ann Arbor, MI.

 Baranek, T., Kloc, M., & **Wojciechowski, K.** (2019, Apr.).
 Alumni panel.
 Presented at a meeting of the Association of Professional & Technical Writers in University Center, MI.